0.5 year full-time

-To complete the Masters Qualifying Program (MQP), students must complete two discipline-based units (with an achieved pass grade), two academic skill-based units (with an achieved pass grade) and the compulsory 0-credit point unit, MAI010 Academic Integrity.
+To complete the Masters Qualifying Program (MQP), students must complete two discipline-based units (with an achieved pass grade), two academic skill-based units (with an achieved pass grade) and the compulsory 0-credit point module, MAIQ010 Academic Integrity Module.

 Students complete 4 credit points of study: